 Digital filters

-xr-scipy wraps some of SciPy functions for constructing frequency filters using functions such as scipy.signal.firwin() and scipy.signal.iirfilter().
-Wrappers for convenient functions such as scipy.signal.decimate() and scipy.signal.savgol_filter() are also provided.
+xr-scipy wraps SciPy functions for digital signal processing.
+Wrappers for convenient functions such as scipy.signal.decimate(), scipy.signal.savgol_filter(), and scipy.signal.sosfilt() are provided.
 For convenience, the xrscipy.signal namespace will be imported under the alias dsp:

 In [1]: import xrscipy.signal as dsp